|Kim Brown on The Pick, the Cafe and the Fri…|

 As Uncle Ed always told me, “Any landing you can walk away from is a good landing.”
 Okay, we didn’t die.
 Yea!
 I threw up, but just once.

 We made pushed the gyro back from the water’s edge.
 Uncle Ed was sure it was far enough from the ocean to save it from the tide.
 We walked to the deserted boardwalk.
-Keep in mind today if the Air Force hadn’t shot us down, The Atlantic City Police would have been waiting to lock us up.
-In 1963, there was no one there.
+Keep in mind that today, if the Air Force hadn’t shot us down, The Atlantic City Police would have been waiting to lock us up.
+On Thanksgiving Day in 1963, there was no one there.